TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

     // Start the DMA.
     // --snip--

-    // Point to the other buffer, so that we'll
+    // Point to the other buffer, so that we
-    // prepare the other buffer while tbe
+    // prepare it while the previous one
-    // previous one is being sent.
+    // is being sent.
     curr = !curr;
 }
 ```